 Although you can’t change your race, certain populations are at higher risk.
 Black people have a roughly 19% higher risk of developing heart failure than white people.
 It is sometimes more serious and starts at a younger age than white people.
 Additionally, research shows that Hispanic people carry multiple heart failure risk factors and health care disparities, which suggests elevated heart failure risk in this population as well.

 The American Heart Association is here to help.
-The best thing you can do for yourself is to follow all of your healthcare provider’s instructions and make any needed changes in diet, physical activity and lifestyle.
+The best thing you can do for yourself is to follow your health care professional’s instructions and make any needed changes in eating patterns, physical activity and lifestyle.
 This will help give you the highest possible quality of life.

 The most important thing to remember if you are living with HF is that you’re not alone.
-More than 6 million Americans are living with heart failure, and over 900,000 new cases are diagnosed each year.
+More than 6 million Americans are living with heart failure, and more than 1,000,000 new cases are diagnosed in adults 55 years of age and over each year.
 You can manage this condition.

-Explore resources on our website and visit the Support Network to learn more about what you can do to Rise Above HF.
+Explore resources on our website and visit the Support Network to connect with others living with heart failure.